tinacms/tina.io/content/guides/nextjs/github-open-authoring/github-oauth-app.md

 }
 ```

-> Note that we did not add `GITHUB_CLIENT_SECRET` to the config exports.
-This is the a secret key that should only be used from the server and should not be accessible through the browser.
+> Note that we did not add `GITHUB_CLIENT_SECRET` to the exported configuration.
+Environment variables we add here are [injected by Webpack at build time](https://nextjs.org/docs/api-reference/next.config.js/environment-variables) and will be present in the JavaScript bundle sent to the client.
+Since `GITHUB_CLIENT_SECRET` will only be used in our server-side code, and we don't want it exposed to the client, we will avoid adding it here.

 Our GitHub App is up and running!
-Next, we will set up some API functions to help with authentication.
+Next, we will set up some API functions to handle content editing.